kcxgu/property-investment-calculator/README.md

 3. Incorporate relevant feedback

 ## Tests
-Simple tests were carried out throughout the development to ensure the calculations are correct.
+Simple tests were carried out throughout the development to ensure the calculations were correct.